rabe42/micro-CA/README.md

 In the same time it creates also an empty certificate revocation list, which should be used during the

-### create-server-crt
+### create-net-crt
 Creates a certificate where minitmum one DNS entry is required.
 This command takes a certificate request file in PEM format, as a parameter, checks if the domain name and a E-Mail address is provided.
 The result is a PEM file with the certificate, signed by this CA.

-### create-client-crt
+### create-user-crt
-Creates a certificate of a client or user.
+Creates a certificate of a user.
 A unique Id for the client should be provided, which allows the identification of the requestor.

 ### validate
 Checks if the certificate is valid and signed by the CA. Beside the signiture it checks if the provided certificate is not on the CRL and is still in the time period, defined at creation time of the certificate.